 Fludarabine can affect the nervous system.
 You may feel anxious or restless, have problems sleeping or experience mood changes.
 Some people feel drowsy or confused.
 Tell your doctor or nurse straight away if you notice any of these symptoms.
 It’s important not to drive or operate machinery if you notice these effects.
 Rarely, this drug can cause seizures (fits).

 Raised levels of uric acid in the blood

-Fludaribine may cause the leukaemia/cancer cells to break down quickly.
+Fludarabine may cause the leukaemia/cancer cells to break down quickly.
 This releases uric acid (a waste product) into the blood.
 Too much uric acid can cause swelling and pain in the joints, which is called gout.

-Your doctor may give you tablets called allopurinol (zyloric ®) to help prevent this.
+Your doctor may give you tablets called allopurinol (Zyloric ®) to help prevent this.
 Drinking at least two litres of fluid a day will also help.
 You will have regular blood tests to check the uric acid levels.

-Fludaribine can increase the risk of developing a second cancer years later.
+Fludarabine can increase the risk of developing a second cancer years later.
 But the benefits of treatment usually far outweigh this risk.
 Your doctor can talk to you about this.